Metropolitan area: Indonesia

 In Indonesia, the government of Indonesia defines a metropolitan area as an urban agglomeration where its spatial planning is prioritised due to its highly important influence on the country.
 Jakarta, Surabaya, Bandung, Semarang, Medan, Makassar, Palembang are important metropolitan area in the country.
 Currently, there are 10 metropolitan cities in Indonesia that have been recognized by the government.

+Urban population rate: 52% (2024).
+Metropolitan area population data are referred to 2024.